cesarnieblam/cesarnieblam/Troubleshooting.md

 ### Runtime errors during processing

-Either `Non zero status code...` or `Cannot allocate memory...` during processing result in lost frames and indicate that your GPU is out of VRAM - lower the threads.
+A `Non zero status code...` or `Cannot allocate memory...` during processing results in lost frames and indicate that your GPU is out of VRAM or just overwhelmed - you need to lower the execution threads.

 ### No module named 'xxx'